 3 things to know about Medicare Supplement insurance:

-- It covers some deductibles, co-insurance, co-payments, and other costs not covered by Medicare Parts A & B (Original Medicare).
+- Medigap covers some deductibles, co-insurance, co-payments, and other costs not covered by Medicare Parts A & B (Original Medicare).

 Medicare Supplement insurance, commonly referred to as “Medigap,” is a private form of medical insurance that covers the gaps left by Medicare.
 You can buy a Medigap policy to pay for Original Medicare deductibles, co-payments, co-insurance, and other costs.

-When you buy a policy, you have 10 standardized plan options to choose from in most states.
+There are 10 standardized Medigap plan options to choose from in most states.
 (Minnesota, Massachusetts, and Wisconsin have different options.)
-These options are regulated by the federal government.
-You buy the plans from private insurance companies, not the government.
+The basic benefits offered by Medicare Supplement insurance plan options are regulated by the federal government, but you buy the plans from private insurance companies, not the government.

 There are 9 different types of expenses that Medicare Supplement insurance policies can cover.
 Each standardized Medigap plan option has a different combination of benefits.
 Plan F is the only plan that covers all 9 types of expenses.

 All Medigap plan options cover the following 4 Medicare costs:

 - Part A hospital care co-insurance